-If you take into consideration the fact that they need to give you fluids before, so it does take a couple hours, it was about two to three days of that.
+If you take into consideration the fact that they need to give you fluids before, it takes a couple of hours.
+There were about two to three days of that.

 Then you get two rest days.
 It was during those two rest days when I felt so exhausted and drained and couldn’t eat anything.I was in bed for those two days.

 Describe what happened right before the T-cell infusion

 I had a really early morning appointment.
 I remember waking up and it was still dark outside.
 It was cold, because it was March.
 My parents drove me.
 I got my own room and as soon as I walked in, I was like, okay, let’s get this over with.